jepusto/lmeInfo/README.md

 install.packages("lmeInfo")
 ```

-You can also install the development version from
+You can install the development version from
 [GitHub](https://github.com/) with:

 ``` r